 1. Passport Renewal Requirements for Seafarers.

-Within one year from last disembarkation:
+Within one year from the last disembarkation:

 • Valid Passport